CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 ### Stop the Execution

-Clicking the {{< image src="/images/Flow Editor - Stop Execution.png" >}} icon stops the the selected executions, and after a few seconds, removes them from Executions Grid.
+Clicking the {{< image src="/images/Flow Editor - Stop Execution.png" >}} icon stops the selected executions, and after a few seconds, removes them from Executions Grid.
 This action is available for all executions, regardless of their state.

 See the [Continue and Stop the Execution][Continue and Stop the Execution tutorial] tutorial for a step-by-step guide.